 Your trustee may look at the following when assessing whether you own the vehicle:

-- Look at the loan documents (if applicable) to see who's name the loan is in.
+- Look at the loan documents (if applicable) to see whose name the loan is in.

 - Talk to the owner about the vehicle's use and history.
 For example, if you got a car as a gift, the trustee views it as your car.